Stan Robinson, 83 from Christchurch in Dorset, can now access the seafront he loves thanks to his TGA Breeze S4.

 Outside of work, Stan has always been an avid motorsport fan and competed in numerous rallies, hill climbs and sprints.
 He was approached to drive for Skoda in their first RAC rally (where they won their class), however he declined as his career was just taking off and, in those days, motorsport wasn’t a very reliable source of income.
 Stan also used his engineering training to become a Jaguar mechanic specialising in engine rebuilds as a part time hobby.
 He met Sir Stirling Moss several times at various circuits and once at the Goodwood Revival – enjoying a picnic in the pits with him and Phil Hill.

 Stan has always been a ‘Jag man’ and said he’s ‘able to spot quality engineering’.
 This led to him choosing a TGA Breeze S4 to remain mobile in and around Christchurch.
-His scooter has become even more vital during lockdown as he is still able to enjoy the sunshine and fresh air whilst social distancing on his riverbank.
+His mobility scooter has become even more vital during lockdown as he is still able to enjoy the sunshine and fresh air whilst social distancing on his riverbank.
 He said: “My S4 is my main transport these days”

 “My main problem is severe arthritis in both legs which limits my mobility.
 I think I’ve had nine scooters, however my S4 is by far the best.
 I’ve had 85ah batteries fitted which on a hot day gives me 40+ miles on one charge.
 Best decision ever to come and live here right next to the river Stour with direct access to Bernard’s Mead – a delightful riverside 20-acre meadow – making my TGA scooter more priceless now than ever before.”